 Here are the summary of questions and answers I discuss in this session:

-Here are the summary of questions and answers we’ve discussed in this session:
+Here are the summary of questions and answers we’ve discussed in this session on engineering career:

 Can you point me in a direction to learn more about small niche markets in the engineering profession?